mi6gy/read_your_movie/README.md

 - CSS and Materialize are used for styling of the website

-- Javascript and JQuery are used for powering the password generator
+- Javascript and JQuery are used for powering search function, movie and book cards

 ```